-- 1) Intense localized convective cells during the times of dropsonde observations in Hurricane Bonnie existed only in the vicinity of large helicity.
-Upshear of the storm on 23-25 August, where helicity was much smaller, intense convective structures did not develop. - 2) Helicity maxima over 3-, 6-, and 12-km layers in Hurricane Bonnie were 1303, 1579, and 2576 m s-2, respectively.
+- (i) Intense localized convective cells during the times of dropsonde observations in Hurricane Bonnie existed only in the vicinity of large helicity.
+Upshear of the storm on 23-25 August, where helicity was much smaller, intense convective structures did not develop. - (ii) Helicity maxima over 3, 6, and 12-km layers in Hurricane Bonnie were 1303, 1579, and $2576 \text{ m}^2 \text{ s}^{-2}$ , respectively.
 To the authors' knowledge, these values represent the largest ever reported in the literature for each of the three layers.
-This indicates the likelihood of deep, long-lasting cells, whether or not the cells closely resemble their middle-latitude counterparts. - 3) Large environmental helicity occurred in the form of strongly curved, semicircular hodographs.
+This indicates the likelihood of deep, long-lasting cells, whether or not the cells closely resemble their middle latitude counterparts.

+- (iii) Large environmental helicity occurred in the form of strongly curved, semi-circular hodographs.
 The latter maximize the ability of a cell to gain helicity from its environment.
-As a result, the observed cells almost certainly contained very large helicity, and thus strongly rotating updrafts. - 4) Bluestein and Jain (1985) argued that in the presence of large environmental helicity, the most likely convective structures were isolated supercells and back-building squall lines.
-Isolated supercells appeared to develop on 25 August (Fig. 5).
-Backbuilding behavior (and upscale organization as the eyewall became more complete) occurred on 23 August (Fig. 4).
-This evidence indirectly supports the proposed parallels to middle-latitude severe weather. - 5) Rogers et al. (2003) showed simulated radar images (their Fig. 7) valid early on 25 August, and again for 26 August.
+As a result, the observed cells almost certainly contained very large helicity, and thus strongly rotating updrafts. - (iv) Bluestein and Jain (1985) argued that in the presence of large environmental helicity, the most likely convective structures were isolated supercells and back-building squall lines.
+Isolated supercells appeared to develop on 25 August (Figure 5).
+Back-building behavior (and upscale organization as the eyewall became more complete) occurred on 23 August (Figure 4).
+This evidence indirectly supports the proposed parallels to middle latitude severe weather. - (v) Rogers et al. (2003) showed simulated radar images (their Figure 7) valid early on 25 August, and again for 26 August.
 On 25 August the convective cells were quasi-circular, despite the likely presence of a strong filamentation region just outside the radius of maximum winds (Rozoff et al. 2006).
 The apparent resistance of simulated convection to horizontal shearing on that day argues for large helicity (Lilly 1986).
-On 26 August, when helicity was much smaller (Table 1), simulated radar images showed strong filamentation (Rogers et al. 2003). - 6) Black et al. (2002) found that individual cells in sheared tropical cyclones moved with orbital velocities 56%-72% of the mean wind.
+On 26 August, when helicity was much smaller (Table 1), simulated radar images showed strong filamentation (Rogers et al. 2003). - (vi) Black et al. (2002) found that individual cells in sheared tropical cyclones moved with orbital velocities 56-72% of the mean wind.
 Braun et al. (2006) found that their simulated eyewall vortices in Hurricane Bonnie moved at about 70% of the mean wind.
 Each argued that these motions are consistent with the presence of vortex Rossby waves (Montgomery and Kallenbach 1997).
-Table A1 in the appendix, however, shows that the supercell-based estimates of cell motion in this study produced values between 52% and 79% of the mean wind.
+Table A1 in the Appendix, however, shows that the supercell-based estimates of cell motion in this study produced values between 52 and 79% of the mean wind.
 This indicates that a supercell paradigm also seems to fit the speed of motion of convective cells in this storm.

-The core of a mature tropical cyclone often exhibits a lack of strong convective elements (e.g., Jorgensen 1984; Molinari et al. 1994).
+The core of a mature tropical cyclone often exhibits a lack of strong convective elements (e.g., Jorgenson 1984; Molinari et al. 1994).
 Occasionally, however, convective cells with intense updrafts and extreme vertical extent appear in or near the eyewall.
 Such cells have the potential to dramatically alter the mass and wind fields of the storm (Black et al. 1986) and aid in the resistance of the storm to vertical wind shear.
 The results of this study suggest that these intense cells might resemble curved-hodograph supercells.
 Helicity provides a bulk parameter for identifying the location and likelihood of occurrence of such events.